ipvsix/draft-sidspace-experiment/draft-ek-spring-sidspace-experiment.md

 --- abstract

-{{!I-D.ietf-6man-sids}} requested of IANA a dedicated prefix for Segment Routing over IPv6 {{?RFC8402}} Segment Identifiers (SRv6 SIDs), with the aim of "improv&#91;ing&#93; security by making it simpler to filter traffic at the edge of the SR domains."
-The prefix 5f00::/16 was allocated for this purpose (&#91;IANA-IPv6Special&#93;).
-No requirements were placed on the use of this prefix nor any recommendations made for structured use of this prefix.

-This specification proposes an experiemental structure for use of the SRv6 SIDs prefix.
+This specification proposes an experimental structure for use of the SRv6 SIDs prefix in support of Inter-domain SRv6 networks.
 The core of the proposal is to structure the address space by Autonomous System Number (ASN).

 Use of this proposed structure is entirely voluntary.